What are Pomskies?

-Pomskies can vary in size due to the random genetic shuffle of both Pomeranian and Siberian Husky genes; however, the Standard Pomsky will likely be 14-18” tall at the shoulder, and between 20-35 pounds.
+Pomskies can vary in size due to the random genetic shuffle of both Pomeranian and Siberian Husky genes.
+The Standard Pomsky will likely be 14-18” tall at the shoulder, and between 20-35 pounds.
 Mini Pomskies are up to 14” at the shoulder, and between 12-20 pounds.
 Toy Pomskies are under 10” tall at the shoulder, and up to 15 pounds.

 Our puppies and adults come in a variety of coat lengths (standard, plush and wooly) and colours:

 Please click here for more FREQUENTLY ASKED QUESTIONS, and to learn more about our Puppy Adoption process, including our Wait List, puppy pricing, guarantees, and much more!

 We uphold an ethical breeding program that provides the best possible standards of health and care for our dogs and puppies.
 Our dogs are members of our family who live with our children in our homes, and are well socialized with other dogs, cats, and visitors.
 We strive to ensure our clients receive a happy, healthy puppy for life.
 Click here for our AVAILABLE PUPPIES and UPCOMING LITTERS.